fresheneesz/bitcoinThroughputAnalysis/README.md

 ## Proactive Transaction Inclusion in Blocks

-In my analysis of mining centralization pressure above, latency is multiplied by 3 because of back-and-forth messages that happen on broadcast of a block.
+In my analysis of mining centralization pressure above, latency is multiplied by 5 because of back-and-forth messages that happen on broadcast of a block.
 However, if a node keeps track of which transactions its connections are known to already have, any transactions in a block that a connection is not known to have can be sent proactively with the block info so that no additional information is needed.
-This may transmit some extra transaction data, but it reduces latency by a factor of 3 because 2 out of 3 messages can be eliminated (the transaction request and response).
+This may transmit some extra transaction data, but it could reduce latency by a factor of 5 because 4 out of 5 messages can be eliminated (the block inv, block request, transaction request, and transaction response).

 ## Fraud Proofs